TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 ###{y}

+The p-value=0.373 \> 0.05 means we fail to reject the null.
+Therefore the residuals are independent at the 95% level and thus an ARMA(1,1) model provides a good model fit (by the measure of autocorrelation between residuals).

-##Jarque Bera Test
+##Jarque Bera Test (i.i.d - the identically distributed part)

 The Jarque-Bera test is a goodness-of-fit test that determines whether or not sample data have skewness and kurtosis that matches a normal distribution.
+A normal distribution has a skew of zero (i.e. it’s perfectly symmetrical around the mean) and a kurtosis of three; kurtosis tells you how much data is in the tails and gives you an idea about how “peaked” the distribution is.

 Therefore, we are testing against the null hypothesis that the residuals are normally distributed (i.e white noise) at the 5% significance level.
 If the p-value \< 0.05, we reject the null that the residuals are white noise.

             H0= Residuals are normally distributed (i.e white noise) H1= Residuals are not normally distributed (i.e not white noise)